VarunS2002/Python-Sudoku/README.md

 Usage:

--Place array_module file in the same folder as the Sudoku and run the Sudoku file
+-Place array_module file in the same folder as the sudoku and run the sudoku file

 Note: